molgenis/VaSeBuilder/docs/param_buildvalidationset.md

 ---

-###Context Controls
+##Context Controls

-* `--no-merge` When two variant contexts from the same sample overlap, the default behavior is to merge them into one wider context that includes both variants.
+* `--no-merge` __Disable same-sample context merging:__ When two variant contexts from the same sample overlap, the default behavior is to merge them into one wider context that includes both variants.
 Set to disable merging and default to any prioritization settings, if used.
-* `--no-hash` Do not hash sample IDs when writing varcon files.
+* `--no-hash` __Disable sample ID hashing:__ Do not hash sample IDs when writing varcon files.
 See [Hashing](nowhere).

 ---

-###Filtering Controls
+##Filtering Controls

 * `-f / --inclusion-filter` __Inclusion filter:__ A tab-separated text file with a list of variants to include, formatted with the following mandatory columns with column headers:
 	- _Sample_: Sample ID in which the variant occurs.
 Sample ID must match the sample ID in its corresponding BAM and VCF files.